d8adrvn/smart_sprinkler/ESP8266/README.md

 ## Introduction

-I've started a port of the Smart Sprinkler project to use the ESP8266 microcontroller.
-The ESP8266 family offers a range of chipset options and are extremely affordable (Total cost of my controller is < $15).
+This is a port of the Smart Sprinkler project originally developed by Stan Dotson and Matthew Nichols to use the ESP8266 microcontroller.
+The ESP8266 family offers a range of chipset options and are extremely affordable (Total cost of my controller is less than $15).
 Unlike the Arduino based SmartThings Shield which communicated with the SmartThing hub via ZigBee, the ESP8266 is WIFI enabled and communicates with the hub over the local LAN.

-You can control your lawn irrigation directly from your smartphone via the SmartThings app.
-Also, you can set up as many schedules as you like to precisely control your lawn irrigation.
-Hyperlocal weather forecasts make sure you save water when it rains!!!
+Note:  I am not a professional developer and haven't coded in many years.
+The code I've come up with is a result of a lot of copy/paste and trial and error.
+It's not pretty, but it works well for me so far.

 ## Background